LightForm-group/xrdfit/docs/source/index.rst

 DAWN
 -----

-DAWN `<https://dawnsci.org/>`_ is a multipurpose framework, developed to deal with analysis of a whole range of datasets measured from beamline experiments.
+`DAWN <ttps://dawnsci.org/>`_ is a multipurpose framework, developed to deal with analysis of a whole range of datasets measured from beamline experiments.
 It is the most comparable tool we have come across in terms of its ability to do simple fits like those done by `xrdfit`.